 - Christmas Island departure tax of $20

 Extended Option: For those wanting to take advantage of being in proximity of some of the largest Bonefish on the planet, there is also an option to come in early and spend a few days in Honolulu with Capt.
-Mike before heading over to Christmas Island.
+Mike before heading over to Christmas Island, or after you return from CXI.
 Just let us know that you would like this option when booking and we will be happy to discuss the details with you.
-Additional guided fishing days can be added for $600/day- includes lunch, snacks, drinks and a great time!
+Additional guided fishing days on Oahucan be added for $600/day- includes lunch, snacks, drinks and a great time!